 We encourage you to discuss the changes with your students as part of an exploration of current events.
-Indeed, discussion of current events is recognized as a proven practice in civic education.
 Below are a series of reliable resources that you might find helpful in framing the conversation as well as a few reflection questions you might use to guide your discussion.

 What is the census?

 - What data does the census collect and how is it used?

 - Why does the census ask what it asks?